Olsi Rama: Controversies

 After the clashes in the European Championship qualifier between Serbia and Albania, Olsi Rama was temporarily arrested.
-According to the Serbian Ministry of Interior, Olsi Rama is said to have controlled the drone with an Greater Albanian flag remotely from his VIP box.
+According to the Serbian Ministry of Interior, Rama is said to have controlled the drone with an Greater Albanian flag remotely from his VIP box.
 Rama, who also has a US passport according to media reports, was finally able to travel back to Tirana together with the Albanian team.
 Why Rama could not be taken into custody, was established in Belgrade legal circles with the more than a month lasting strike of lawyers.

 On his arrival in Tirana, Rama said he was neither arrested nor questioned.
 "I do not understand where that comes from."